 Temperature range

-In contrast to most of electronic equipment the performance of a TPHTE varies with its operating temperature, because properties of the used heat carrier are temperature dependent.
+In contrast to most of electronic equipment, the performance of a TPHTE varies with its operating temperature, because properties of the used heat carrier are temperature dependent.
 For heat pipes as an example, important fluid properties can be grouped into a figure-of-merit (G), which is the product of surface tension, heat of vaporization and liquid density divided by the liquid viscosity (for more information see references in Bibliography).
 G is plotted for some fluids over the temperature in Figure 4-2.
 The heat transport capability of a capillary pumped loop is proportional to these curves.